-Running a calculation trigger in automatic mode
+Running a calculation in automatic mode

-To run a calculation trigger in automatic mode, you need to assign the trigger to one or more fields.
-Assigning a calculation trigger to a field means that whenever you change the value of the field or whenever you exit the field, the calculation trigger will be run.
+To run a calculation in automatic mode, you need to assign the calculation to a field.
+Assigning a calculation trigger to a field means that whenever you change the value of this field, the calculation will be run.